MPCS51042-W23-staff/homework-1/README.md

 ]
 ```

-And `day_summary` should return a similar list-of-tuples, except the ordering should be by `start_date`.
+And `day_summary` should return a similar list of tuples, except the ordering should be by `start_date`.

 ```python
 [